Kourtney Kardashian Hits Back With Unedited Body PIc After Kim Photo

 Deal of the DayAct Fast — This Stanley IceFlow Tumbler Is on Sale!
 View Deal

-In the pictures shared on April 23, the Kardashians alum also included a picture of herself with her son Reign, 9, (who she shares with ex Scott Disick), an pic of her enjoying some pool time with her and Disick’s daughter, Penelope, 11.
+In the pictures shared on Tuesday, April 23, the Kardashians star also included a picture of herself with her son Reign, 9, who she shares with ex Scott Disick, and a pic of her enjoying some pool time with her and Disick’s daughter, Penelope, 11.